Nature like nowhere else

 This area is famous for its bars and partying, with a selection of more than 30 exciting bars.
 Classic Auckland nightlife in the Viaduct kicks off around 5pm on a Friday with after-work drinks and also makes for a lively Saturday night.
 You’re guaranteed to be dancing all night at Carpark, Provedor, or Lenon.
 If you’re looking for a classic pub with great live music, head to Danny Doolans or O’Hagans Irish Pub’s.

 When it comes to nightlife, the Auckland CBD is full of hidden treasures that are just waiting for you to discover them.
-Federal Street and Vulcan Lane, namely cassette bar, have a great selection of bars and restaurants.
+Federal Street and Vulcan Lane have a great selection of bars and restaurants.
 If you’re looking to party hard, check out Roxy and Forte’ on Fort Lane.
-Or if you’re looking for something a bit more rowdy, Habana Joes or Bar 101 on Darby Street off Queens Street are always packed and popular.
+Or if you’re looking for something a bit more rowdy, Habana Joes or Bar 101 on Darby Street off Queens Street are always a popular destination.

 Plenty to See and Do